cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C3_JavaScript-Foundations-Part-2_JavaScript/Class/NOTES.md

 🔻

 - [ ] **Accessing Object Properties**
-  - To access you can use the objects name followed by a `.` and then the property on the object
+  - To access, you can use the objects name followed by a `.` and then the property on the object
-  - You can also use the [""] syntax which is especially useful for variables
+  - You can also use the [""] syntax, which is especially useful for variables
-  - Create a seperate variable that hold a string value of a property on the object
+  - Create a separate variable that holds a string value of a property on the object
   - Try to use the dot notation and the bracket notation and see what the results are in your console

 ```jsx